What Does Content Marketing Mean, And How Will You Use It For Your Small Business?

 You can measure your KPIs through website analytics and intelligence software.
 There are plenty of tools to help you stay on top of your content marketing.
 Of course, if software isn’t your thing, or you don’t have time to track your progress, you can hire brand marketing specialists to help you stay on track.

 Here are a few analytic programs to help measure your success:

 Google Analytics: Using Google Analytics will help you understand your websites traffic, navigation summary, traffic from organic search, and conversations your customers are having.

 Email Marketing Analytics: An email list consists of people who signed up because they are interested in your brand.
 Your brand is six times more likely to get a click from an email campaign than a tweet.

 Social Media Analytics: As social media marketing has grown, the number of tools to analyze your efforts has skyrocketed.
 Whether you want data on your brands performance on a specific campaign, social media analytics will help you grow your brand.

 Looking For Content Help?
 That’s Us!

 If creating and executing your own content marketing plan gives you the willies, we can help.
-Our strategists and storytellers specialize in content marketing for small businesses.
+Our strategists and storytellers are experts in content marketing and understand why content marketing is important small businesses.
 We can craft your content marketing plan, engage with your audience and help your business grow.